bhutuklearning/tech_eazy_backend_bhutuklearning/README.md

 The SQLite database file is stored at `db/parcel.db`.
 It will be automatically created when you run the server for the first time.
 The schema is managed via Sequelize in `parcel/parcelModel.js`.

+#### A little Note
+The frontend is under development and yet not pushed that's the reason I have only ticked backend in the google form.